Screening Is Enough

-More broadly, our findings suggest that improving long-context behavior requires moving beyond redistribution-based mechanisms toward architectures that define and utilize absolute relevance.
+More broadly, our findings suggest that improving long-context behavior requires moving beyond redistribution-based mechanisms toward architectures that select information using absolute relevance.
 This perspective provides a new lens for understanding how models process and utilize context, and may enable more transparent and interpretable analysis of model behavior.

 \begin{ack} This research was conducted using the Supermicro ARS-111GL-DNHR-LCC and FUJITSU Server PRIMERGY CX2550 M7 (Miyabi) at the Joint Center for Advanced High Performance Computing (JCAHPC), as well as the computer resources offered under the category of General Projects by the Research Institute for Information Technology, Kyushu University.